eigerco/polka-storage/docs/src/pallets/index.md

-Now that storage providers can be registered in the storage provider pallet, we need to add some balance to both the [Storage User's](../glossary.md#storage-user) and the Provider's accounts, that is done using the Market's [`add_balance`](./market.md#add_balance) extrinsic.
+Now that storage providers can be registered in the storage provider pallet, we need to add some balance to both the [Storage User's](../glossary.md#storage-user) and the Provider's accounts, which is done using the Market's [`add_balance`](./market.md#add_balance) extrinsic.

 <img src="../images/market/add_balance.svg" alt="Adding balance to Market accounts">

-Afterwards, storage users and providers negotiate data storage deals off-chain, once a deal between the two parties is reached, the client can sign the deal and send it to the storage provider for publishing
+Afterwards, storage users and providers negotiate data storage deals off-chain.
+Once a deal between the two parties is reached, the client can sign the deal and send it to the storage provider for publishing
 — the storage provider will then publish the signed deal using the [`publish_storage_deals`](market.md#publish_storage_deals) extrinsic.

-After publishing, the funds allocated for the deal will be moved from `free` to `locked` and they can no longer be withdrawn until the deal has ended.
+After publishing, the funds allocated for the deal will be moved from `free` to `locked`, and they can no longer be withdrawn until the deal has ended.

 <img src="../images/market/publish_storage_deals.svg" alt="Publishing storage deals">

-At this point the remaining responsibility is shifted to the storage provider, which needs to activate the deal;
+At this point, the remaining responsibility is shifted to the storage provider, which needs to activate the deal;
 to do so, the storage provider first needs to [pre-commit](./storage-provider.md#pre_commit_sector) the deal's sectors, and then [prove](./storage-provider.md#prove_commit_sector) they stored the sectors — these two steps are done using the [`pre_commit_sector`](./storage-provider.md#pre_commit_sector) and [`prove_commit_sector`](./storage-provider.md#prove_commit_sector) extrinsics.

-Verification is done and reported to the Market pallet, as to terminate the deal and apply penalties to the storage provider (remove and burn its collateral — i.e. `locked` funds) if they fail to activate the deal on time and return the funds to the client.
+Verification is done and reported to the Market pallet to terminate the deal and apply penalties to the storage provider (remove and burn its collateral — i.e. `locked` funds) if they fail to activate the deal on time and return the funds to the client.

 <img src="../images/storage-provider/sector_activation.svg" alt="Deal activation">

-If the deal has been completed successfully or is **Active**, the storage provider is now required to periodically submit proofs that they're still storing the user's data
+Suppose the deal has been completed successfully or is **Active**.
-— the storage provider does this by calculating a proof and submitting it using [`submit_windowed_post`](./storage-provider.md#submit_windowed_post).
+In that case, the storage provider is now required to periodically submit proofs that they're still storing the user's data — the storage provider does this by calculating a proof and submitting it using [`submit_windowed_post`](./storage-provider.md#submit_windowed_post).

 <img src="../images/storage-provider/submit_windowed_post.svg" alt="Proving the data is still stored">